mankai-amine/marketplace/README.md

 - AWS (Amazon RDS for dataabse, Amazon S3 for file storage)
 - Heroku for app hosting
 ## Functionalities:
 There are three types of users: Admin, Seller, and Buyer.
 All users can register, login, search and view the products.
-Although unauthenticated visitors can view products, they will be prompted to sign in or log in to begin adding things to a cart.
+- Unauthenticated visitors can view products, but they will be prompted to sign in or log in before adding products to a cart.
-Admins manage the lists of users, categories, and orders throughout the site.
+- Admins can manage the lists of users, categories, and orders throughout the site.
 They can also add, edit, and in some cases delete.
-Sellers can view, create, update and delete listings of products they own.
+- Sellers can view, create, update and delete listings of products they own.
 They also can view their sales.
-Buyers can add and remove products to/from their cart and proceed to checkout.
+- Buyers can add and remove products to/from their cart and proceed to checkout.
 They also can view their orders.

 ## How to run the app:
 - Clone the repository to your local machine